 No stay would be complete without a dip in the inviting outdoor pool, perfect for the family and to cool down after a day of sightseeing.

 7. Seven Terraces, George Town

 Seven Terraces, George Town was built in the late 19th century, as a contiguous row of Anglo-Chinese terrace houses located just behind the Goddess of Mercy Temple.
-Located in the heart and core of the World Heritage Site which was 20m away from Pitt Street. the hotel is a short walk away from the ‘street of harmony’ heritage trail, in between the Goddess of Mercy Temple or Kuan Yin Temple and the St George’s Church, where one will find a church, temples, and mosques all within the same street.
+Located in the heart and core of the World Heritage Site, which is 20m away from Pitt Street.
+The hotel is a short walk from the ‘Street of harmony’ heritage trail, between the Goddess of Mercy Temple or Kuan Yin Temple and the St George’s Church, where you will find a church, temples, and mosques all within the same street.